nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `massdelete start/INDEX end/INDEX`
 * The index refers to the index number shown in the displayed person list.
-* Both the Start Index and End Index must be a positive integer 1,2,3, ...
+* Both the Start Index and End Index **must be a valid positive integer** 1, 2, …​, 2147483647
 * Start Index < End Index and End Index cannot be larger than the number of contacts in the list.

 Example: